subsquid/docs/docs/deploy-squid/migration.md

 ---
 sidebar_position: 30
-title: Migration guide
+title: Migrate from v0
 description: Migrate to manifest-based deployments
 ---

 # Migrate from `@subsquid/cli@0.x`

-Since `@subsquid/cli@2.x` the commands `squid:deploy` and `squid:update` are deprecated in favor of the manifest-based deployments and `sqd deploy`.
+Since `@subsquid/cli@2.x` the CLI commands `squid:deploy` and `squid:update` are deprecated in favor of the manifest-based deployments and `sqd deploy`.

 To migrate: